 We raise awareness of other non-profit organizations’ great causes through creative collaborations.
 For this production, we support and partner with Center on Halsted, Gender Development Services at Ann & Robert H. Lurie Children’s Hospital of Chicago, Chicago House, Chicago Gender Society, “The Family Institute” at Northwestern University, and Professor Kenneth Warren of University of Chicago.
 We continue our “Pink Previews” to donate proceeds to The Lynn Sage Foundation for breast cancer research.

 Buy tickets and donate here >> Featuring company from The Spitfire Grill - Dara Cameron, Ian Paul Custer, Karl Hamilton, Donterrio Johnson, Jacquelyne Jones, Gabrielle Lott-Rogers, Malcolm Ruhl, and Catherine Smitko.
 With special guests - Dawn Bach, Audrey...

 Inside look at THE SPITFIRE GRILL – read interviews, see designs, & learn more about the production.

 Read the cast and creative team’s biographies for THE SPITFIRE GRILL.

 Learn about audience engagement events.

-Read about our free events for audiences of ABSOLUTE BRIGHTNESS.
+Read about our free events for audiences of THE SPITFIRE GRILL.